keenahutchens/FitProgress/README.md

 # FitProgress

+What is FitProgress:

-Mobile application that can be used for tracking fitness and analyzing progress
+Mobile application (Android) that can be used for tracking fitness and analyzing progress.